Introduction to IoT: Fundamentals of IoT

-Characteristics pertain to the distinct qualities or capabilities of a system that set it apart from others.
-When it comes to IoT, providing a fixed set of characteristics can be challenging due to the evolving nature of IoT devices and their dependency on the specific application domain.
-Nevertheless, there are several common traits that help differentiate IoT technology from other systems.
-This section describes the characteristics of IoT system \cite{sebastian2015development, ray2018survey}.
-Fig. \ref{iot_characteristics} provides a visual representation of the characteristics of IoT.
+This segment essentially serves as the user interface (UI).
+The UI offers a platform for users to interact directly with the application or system, facilitating communication.
+A user interface is not always reliant on a screen.
+For instance, a TV remote utilizes a user interface comprising multiple buttons, while devices like the Amazon Echo respond to voice commands for control.
+Receiving automatic notifications, monitoring information proactively, and controlling the system remotely are some common examples of user interfaces in IoT systems \cite{anniMachine}.
+The IoT characteristics discussed in this chapter are illustrated in Figure \ref{iot_characteristics}.

-\begin{enumerate} \item \textit{Connectivity}\\ Connectivity is the most vital requirement of IoT.
-The main aspect of Internet of Things is a network with millions of devices connected to each other.
-The connectivity remains constant, allowing anyone from anywhere to connect to the IoT network at any given moment. \item \textit{Intelligent decision making capability}\\ The extraction of knowledge from the data generated is highly significant.
+\begin{enumerate} \item \textit{Connectivity}: Connectivity is the most vital requirement of IoT.
+The main aspect of IoT is a network with millions of devices connected to each other.
+The connectivity remains constant, allowing anyone from anywhere to connect to the IoT network at any given moment.

+\item \textit{Intelligent decision making capability}: The extraction of knowledge from the data generated is highly significant.
 Consider a sensor that produces data; however, the true value of that data lies in its proper interpretation.
-This represents a crucial aspect of IoT, wherein IoT devices possess the capability to transform raw data collected by sensors into meaningful information and make decisions based on it. \item \textit{Dynamic and Self Adapting}\\ IoT devices should have the ability to adapt to changes in context, their surrounding environment, and the existing situation.
-For instance, within a surveillance system, cameras are capable of switching between day and night modes or adjusting their resolution in response to motion detection, demonstrating their adaptability. \item \textit{Unique Identity}\\ Every IoT device should have a unique identity and unique identifier.
+This represents a crucial aspect of IoT, wherein IoT devices possess the capability to transform raw data collected by sensors into meaningful information and make decisions based on it.

+\item \textit{Dynamic and Self Adapting}: IoT devices should have the ability to adapt to changes in context, their surrounding environment, and the existing situation.
+For instance, within a surveillance system, cameras are capable of switching between day and night modes or adjusting their resolution in response to motion detection, demonstrating their adaptability.

+\item \textit{Unique Identity}: Every IoT device should have a unique identity and unique identifier.
 IoT device interfaces enable users to inquire about device information, monitor their status, and remotely manage them.
 Having a distinct identity is essential to empower users to safeguard their devices, whether through password protection or alternative security measures \cite{ruddhi2023What}.